-This is the cover of Iva’s mini-album, “Leap,” which was officially released last month.[/caption] by Len Lear Emily Samson Tepe, who goes by the stage name Iva, is one of those people who …
+This is the cover of Iva’s mini-album, “Leap,” which was officially released last month.[/caption] by Len Lear Emily Samson Tepe, who goes by the stage name Iva, is one of those people who seem …

 by Len Lear